dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 4. Update your `Startup.cs` to include the authorization middleware and to accept bearer tokens.

     I Like to keep the auth logic in a seperate class.
-So I created these extension methods.
+I created these extension methods.
     ```csharp
     public static class AzureAdModule
     {